oldu73/doc/docs/aws/amplify/Gen 2/Next.js/Pages Router.md

 ```

 Open [localhost:3000](http://localhost:3000/) in a browser to check server is running.

+!It's failing, but no worry, let's go on further and let's see ;)

 Hit `Ctrl + c` in command prompt window to stop dev server and open project in IDE.